caiyuqing/Open-DPSM/Readme.md

 **Movie**

-  - The possible formats are listed on the welcome page.
-Those are the formats that have been tested.
-As we use OpenCV to read the video, in principle, any format that can be used in OpenCV can be used.
+  - The tested formats are listed on the welcome page.
+As we use OpenCV to process the video, in principle, any format that can be used in OpenCV can be used.

   - The movie can be a screen recording of the experiment or a video recording of the screen.
 It is recommended that the video loaded is full-screen in the experiment, which means that it has the same resolution as the eye-tracking data.